-I. For Boarding Students, per year \$225 00 Payable in three installments at the beginning of each term.
-66 Students entering the Preparatory Department, per year 210 00 Payable as above.
-66 Students paying tuition in advance, either in Collegiate or Preparatory, per year 200 00
+I. FOR BOARDING STUDENTS, per year \$225 00 Payable in three installments at the beginning of each term.
+Students entering the Preparatory Department, per year Payable as above.

 These charges cover all the living expenses of a student and tuition.
 That is, they include the cost of board, room, furniture, light, fuel, servant's attention, washing, and instruction in all studies required for the degree of A.B.
-Text-books and stationery are not included, but will be furnished at reasonable rates, and generally cost from \$5 to \$10 a year, according to the class.
+Textbooks and stationery are not included, but will be furnished at reasonable rates, and generally cost from \$5 to \$10 a year, according to the class.

-Lowest Rates
+Louest Rates